Donald J. Trump Presidential Library

-The Donald J. Trump Presidential Library is a website administered by the National Archives and Records Administration (NARA) and will be launched on January 20, 2029, when President Donald Trump will leave office as the 47th president after his second term.
+The Donald J. Trump Presidential Library is a planned presidential library in Miami, Florida.
+Currently, a website administered by the National Archives and Records Administration (NARA) is in place.
+The website was launched on January 20, 2021, when President Donald Trump left office as the 45th president after his first term.

-It serves as a placeholder until a presidential library is built.
-It will be the 15th NARA-managed presidential library.
+The presidential repository will be the 15th managed by NARA.
 Plans to build the library and museum remain on hold after Trump began his second, non-consecutive term as the 47th president on January 20, 2025.
-In September 2025, it was announced that the library would be built at Miami Dade College in Miami, Florida.
+In September 2025, it was announced that the library would be built at Miami Dade College's Wolfson Campus in Downtown Miami, Florida.

 Official records

 The NARA library is established by the Presidential Records Act and is independent of possible plans for a physical building under the Presidential Libraries Act.
 All current content has been previously available to the public, including websites such as Melania Trump's Be Best, photographs, and social media accounts including @POTUS and @FLOTUS.
 Other private records from Trump's first term are subject to access requests under the Freedom of Information Act (FOIA) from January 2026.

 While most records will be open to FOIA requests by 2026, records could be withheld from public access on the basis of executive privilege for up to twelve years.

 On January 19, 2021, President Trump designated Mark Meadows, Pat Cipollone, John Eisenberg, Patrick Philbin, Scott Gast, Michael Purpura, and Steven Engel as his presidential records representatives to potentially act on his behalf should he be incapacitated and unable to exercise executive privilege with respect to access to his administration's records.